saadshaikh1023/saadshaikh1023/README.md

 Multifaceted developer
 ----------------

-I have been coding since the 11th grade, accumulating five years of experience.
-Currently, I am in my third year of college, where I have developed a strong interest in Artificial Intelligence.
+I have been coding since 11th grade, accumulating five years of experience.
+Currently, I am in my third year of college, where I have developed a strong interest in Artificial Intelligence and Web Development.

 *   🌍  I'm based in Mumbai
 *   🖥️  See my portfolio at [https://saadshaikhportfolio.netlify.app/](http://saadshaikhportfolio.netlify.app/)